Saquib764/node-runnr/README.md

 `node-runnr` is easy to use task master.
 Execute set of predefined tasks at a given time/times and at certain interval/s.

-`NOTE:` Its not working now.
-It will by tommorrow.

 ## Usage
 ### Install using npm: